wahabali790/FYP_Rice_Quality_Classification/README.md

 # Face Position Checker

-This Python script uses Mediapipe and OpenCV to check the position of a person's face in front of a camera.
+This Python file uses Mediapipe and OpenCV to check the position of a person's face in front of a camera.
 It provides feedback on whether the face is in the right position or needs adjustment based on the position of the nose, lip, and shoulders.

 ## Installation